Kamakura Default Probabilities versus Legacy Ratings

 The probability of each legacy rating, conditional on the credit spread being in the range for that row, is given in the table below.
 The median rating at each spread level is marked in red.
 These red squares can be interpreted as the “bond-implied rating” conditional on the given spread level.
 Ratings, of course, ignore maturity and that makes a direct spread to rating match very rough:

-The median number of days since a change in #creditratings is now 1,314 days for 2655 public firms.
+The median number of days since a change in #creditratings is now more than 1,400 days for 2655 public firms.
 By contrast, KRIS updates default probabilities for 40,500 public firms, 4900 U.S. banks & 183 sovereigns every day.

 For more information